Rive1311/Opt-Chem_Eng/README.md

 Download the package to a local folder.
 Run Matlab and navigate to that local folder directory.
 Run the script HTL_Opt and choose the option that you want according to the list below:
-1. Optimization of the feedstock using Matlab’s fmincon function for optimization
+1. Optimization using SQP algorithm
-2. Optimization of the feedstock using Firefly Algorithm  for optimization
+2. Optimization using Firefly algorithm
-3. Optimization of the biocrude using Matlab’s fmincon function for optimization
+3. Optimization using Least Squares algorithm
-4. Optimization of the biocrude using Firefly Algorithm  for optimization
+4. Optimization using PSO algorithm

 The input of this Matlab package is imported from an excel File called HTL_Data.

-The first sheet contains data for the feedstock, while the second sheet contains data for the biocrude.
+The sixth sheet contains data for the feedstock, while the seventh sheet contains data for the biocrude and the ninth sheet contains data for the upgraded biocrude.

-The user is prompted to change the input to his needs, but only change the green highlighted cells.
+The user is prompted to change the input to his needs, but only the green highlighted cells.

-In sheet 3 there is also a database of compounds from which the user may choose some and copy- paste them on sheet 1.
+In sheet 8 there is also a database of compounds from which the user can choose.

 Every time the user changes the input for biocrude data, it is necessary to sort the data based on compounds’ boiling point.